WindhoverLabs/hs/docs/configuration.rst

 ^^^^^^^^
 TODO: Tailor this section to be more HS specific.

-Tables are created at build time, though they can be changed at run time.
-Each output channel can, and usually does, have its own unique configuration table.
-TO actually has 3 tables per channel.
-The first two tables define the same configurable parameters, but one of these is the backup table that is compiled directly into the application binary and only loaded if the nominal table fails to load from the file system.
-Both the nominal and the backup tables have the same structure.

 +-------------------------------+------------------------------------+------------------------------------------+
 | Table Name                    | Default file name                  | Parameter                                |
 +===============================+====================================+==========================================+